yusufgonen/yusufgonen/README.md

 ## Hi there 👋

 - My name is Ümit.
 I am 18 years old.
-- I am a freshman Computer Science student at Bilkent University.
+- I am a Computer Science student at Bilkent University.